Ring Launching New Ring Car Cam and Bringing Back Ring Peephole Cam

 While Ring Car Cam sends real-time alerts when it’s on your home Wi-Fi, Ring Protect Go extends that protection with an LTE cellular connection.
 The LTE connection means you can receive real-time alerts for events, tap into Live View, and engage in a conversation with anyone in your car all from the Ring App while your car is out and about, away from home.
 Car Cam stores recordings locally for all customers, and the optional subscription unlocks the ability to save cloud highlights.
 Video highlights get stored in the cloud for up to 180 days, and when you use the Traffic Stop feature with Ring Protect Go, the beginning of the event recording will upload to the cloud for quick and easy access.

 Ring Car CamRing

-Ring Car Cam will begin shipping to customers in the U.S. in February and you can pre-order yours starting today on Ring.com and Amazon.com.
-Ring Car Cam will retail for $249.99 but is available for $199.99 for a limited time during pre-order.
+Ring Car Cam will begin shipping to customers in the U.S. in February, and is available on Ring.com and Amazon.com.
+Ring Car Cam will retail for $249.99.
 You can subscribe to Ring Protect Go for $6 per month or $60 per year.

 Ring Peephome CamRing

 GearBrain looks forward to testing these new smart devices soon.
-Be on the lookout for our in-depth review of both devices which can help protect your car now as well as any type of home you live in, including apartments, townhouses, and dorm rooms.
-And if you need help finding other smart devices that work with these new Ring devices or any your existing smart devices, use our smart home product find engine, The GearBrain.
+Be on the lookout for our in-depth review of both devices, which can help protect your car now and any home you live in, including apartments, townhouses, and dorm rooms.
+And if you need help finding other smart devices that work with these new Ring devices or any of your existing smart devices, use our smart home product find engine, The GearBrain.
 It's free and can easily help you find, buy and connect any smart device in your smart home.